 Note: The competition committee reserves the right to check all accepted images for copyright violation.

-Image alteration and computer generation: Images may be altered, either digitally or otherwise, by the entrant.
+Image alteration and computer generation: Images may be altered using software by the entrant only, not anyone else.
 Images must not be constructed entirely with a computer and all photographic components must have been photographed by the entrant who holds copyright of the complete works submitted.

-Image titles must not include words such as “untitled” or “no title” nor camera capture filenames or titles consisting of only numbers.
+Image titles must not include words such as “untitled” or “no title” nor camera capture filenames or titles consisting of only numbers eg; “Castle Mountain”.